-Are you trying to decide what type of chair socks, chair glides, or tennis balls for chairs to use in your classroom, or workplace?
-Do you wonder why teachers put tennis balls on chairs in the first place?
-You might even be wondering if you should use chair feet covers or tennis balls for chairs in your own home or at work too.
+Are you trying to decide what type of chair socks, chair glides, or tennis balls for chairs to use in your classroom.
+Maybe at your workplace?
+Do you wonder why teachers put tennis balls on chairs?
+You might wonder if you should use chair feet covers or tennis balls for chairs in your own home.
+Or your home office too.
 This blog post will help answer your questions about chair socks and other types of chair feet covers.
 You will learn about the following topics:

 Why do teachers put tennis balls on chairs?